Hazel Court

-Hazel Court (10 February 1926 – 15 April 2008) was an English actress.
+Margery Hazel Court (10 February 1926 – 15 April 2008) was an English actress.
 She is known for her roles in British and American horror films during the 1950s and early 1960s, including Terence Fisher's The Curse of Frankenstein (1957) and The Man Who Could Cheat Death (1959) for Hammer Film Productions, and three of Roger Corman's adaptations of Edgar Allan Poe stories for American International Pictures: The Premature Burial (1962), The Raven (1963) and The Masque of the Red Death (1964).

 Early life

-Court was born in Sutton Coldfield, Warwickshire.
+Court was born in Handsworth, Birmingham.
 Her father, G.W.
 Court, was a cricketer who played for Durham CCC.
 She attended Boldmere School and Highclare College, and later studied drama at the Birmingham Repertory Theatre and the Alexandra Theatre.